 5.6 Interstrand Continuity/Short Circuit Test

-Interstrand continuity/short circuit test should be carried out from one strand to all other strands at a minimum voltage of 300 V dc and there should not be any short.
+Interstrand continuity/short circuit test should be carried out from one strand to all other strands at a minimum voltage of 300 V d.c. and there should not be any short.

 5.7 Flexibility and Adherence